-On May 15, 2015, Blue Cross Blue Shield of Rhode Island (BCBSRI), Neighborhood Health Plan of Rhode Island (NHPRI), Tufts Health Plan (Tufts), and United Healthcare (United) filed with the State of Rhode Island Office of the Health Insurance Commissioner (OHIC) to request approval for rates to be charged to individuals, small employers, and large employers effective in 2016.
-BCBSRI, NHPRI, and United have filed in the individual market.
+On May 13, 2016, Blue Cross Blue Shield of Rhode Island (BCBSRI), Neighborhood Health Plan of Rhode Island (NHPRI), Tufts Health Plan (Tufts), and United Healthcare (United) filed with the State of Rhode Island Office of the Health Insurance Commissioner (OHIC) to request approval for rates to be charged to individuals, small employers, and large employers effective in 2017.
+BCBSRI and NHPRI have filed in the individual market.
 All four commercial health insurers have filed in the small employer market.
 BCBSRI, Tufts, and United have filed in the large employer market.
 OHIC has the responsibility of reviewing the rates with the goal of holding the insurers publicly accountable for making health insurance more affordable while ensuring their solvency.

-2015 Individual, Small Employer Group, and Large Employer Group Review Process
+2016 Individual, Small Group, and Large Group Review Process

 OHIC is currently reviewing the requested rates.
-This review process will culminate in a final decision by Commissioner Kathleen C Hittner approving, modifying, or rejecting the requested rates in July 2015.
-The Affordable Care Act requires a more detailed level of review in the individual and small employer markets compared to the level of review in prior years.
-In the large group market, OHIC's level of review remains unchanged.
+This review process will culminate in a final decision in July 2016 by Commissioner Kathleen C Hittner approving, modifying, or rejecting the requested rates.
 Here are the components that Commissioner Hittner will use to make her decisions:

-Specifically, in the individual market, OHIC's final decision to approve, modify, or reject the requested rates for individuals and families will consist of the following components for each insurer: (1) an essential health benefits (EHB) base rate and (2) plan relativity factors.
+In the individual market, OHIC's final decision to approve, modify, or reject the requested rates for individuals and families will consist of the following components for each insurer:

-- The EHB base rate represents the monthly average rate for a standard plan for a 21-year old for a given insurer in a given market.
-It is the basis for the rates that will be charged for plans offered by a given insurer in a given market.
-Essential health benefits are a set of benefits that must be covered by plans, as called for in the Affordable Care Act. - Plan relativity factors represent the differences in plan design features among plans for a given insurer in a given market.
+- The EHB base rate represents the monthly average rate for a hypothetical plan with no cost-sharing for a 21-year old for a given insurer in a given market.
+Essential health benefits are a set of benefits that must be covered by plans, as called for in the Affordable Care Act. - The Overall Weighted Average Rate Increase represents adjustments to reflect the benefits in plans, including modifications to prior year benefits and pricing.
+This weighted average rate increase represents the average rate increase that consumers will experience. - Plan relativity factors represent the differences in plan design features among plans for a given insurer in a given market.
 Plan design features include items such as: benefits, cost sharing (deductibles, co-insurance, and co-payments) and provider network.
 Plan relativity factors address the differences in rates that carriers can charge based on how similar or alike their plans are to the Essential Health Benefits base rate.

-In the small employer market, OHIC's final decision to approve, modify, or reject the requested rates for small employers will consist of the following components for each insurer: (1) an EHB base rate and (2) plan relativity factors, as above, plus (3) a quarterly effective date projection factor.
+Protecting Consumers • Ensuring Solvency • Engaging Providers • Improving the System State of Rhode Island Office of the Health Insurance Commissioner 1511 Pontiac Avenue, Building 69-1 Cranston, RI 02920-4407 (401) 462-9517 (401) 462-9645 (Fax) www.ohic.ri.gov In the small employer market, OHIC's final decision to approve, modify, or reject the requested rates for small employers will consist of the following components for each insurer: (1) an EHB base rate and (2) the overall weighted average rate increase, (3) plan relativity factors, as above, plus (4) a quarterly effective date projection factor.